1. Know the real costs and what you might be able to get state help with.

 We would encourage, where possible, families to invest long term in methods which give them full control over funds and how they are used.
 The watchword here though is ‘long term’!

 4. Be wary of ‘Deprivation of Asset’ schemes

 Firstly, if you appear to have no money, your care arrangements will be at the mercy of the state.
-ALL choice and control is removed and you certainly will not be able to stay living in your own home – you will be sent off to a care home of the councils choosing if your needs determine this.
+All choice and control are removed and you certainly will not be able to stay in your own home – you will be sent off to a care home of the councils choosing if your needs determine this.

 Secondly, local authorities are wise to these actions.
 If they think they can prove you have deliberately hidden your assets, they will take you to court and sometimes court cases to recoup fees can rumble on even long after someone has died.
 Expect this to happen a lot more over the next 30 years.
 Local councils are having their budgets for social care cut all the time and there is more and more elderly people needed cared for.
 Given the challenges in social care that are upon us for the foreseeable future, one can sympathize with this approach from local authorities.

 5. Consult a specialist elderly affairs financial adviser